abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![](media/2dg122.jpg)

-   >**Note**: Please wait for 2 - 3 minutes for build to complete.
+   >**Note**: Please wait for 2 - 3 minutes for the build to complete.

 1. Keep the terminal running.
 Open a new browser tab and try accessing the application using localhost port.
-You'll be able to see the output similar to screenshot mentioned below.
+You'll be able to see the output similar to the screenshot mentioned below.

    ```pwsh
    https://localhost:62300/swagger